Naitreey/notes-and-knowledge/cs/html-css/language.rst

 - order.
 By default, flex items are laid out in the source order.
 This redefines the order in which they appear in the flex container.

-- flex-grow. the ability for a flex item to grow if necessary.
-It accepts a unitless value that serves as a proportion.
+- flex-grow. the ability for a flex item to grow and take remaining spaces if necessary.
+It accepts a unitless value that serves as a proportion relative to other flex item's flex-grow value.

+  specified value: ``<number>``

+  initial value: 0. meaning do not grow.

 - flex-shrink. the ability for a flex item to shrink if necessary.